-Yet despite this, within just the first two years my portfolio is comfortably beating professional fund managers, financial advisers, discretionary fund managers and passive portfolios.
+Yet despite this my portfolio is comfortably beating professional fund managers, financial advisers, discretionary fund managers and passive portfolios since I began running it in March 2015.
 As shown in the table below my portfolio is also comfortably beating the UK stock market over the same period.
 The reason I have been able to do this, while only exposing around 50-60% of my money to the stock market, is that I have moved in and out of markets at the right time using the 80-20 Investor algorithm.
-I have turned my £50,000 into £59,415.
+I have turned my £50,000 into £61,225.

 You can find out more about 80-20 Investor and see how it can help even complete novices run their own money.
 At the foot of this page you will also see a live data showing the outperformance of 80-20 Investor since its launch in 2014.